ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/Trinadh465/external_zlib_AOSP10_r33_CVE-2018-25032](https://github.com/Trinadh465/external_zlib_AOSP10_r33_CVE-2018-25032) :  ![starts](https://img.shields.io/github/stars/Trinadh465/external_zlib_AOSP10_r33_CVE-2018-25032.svg) ![forks](https://img.shields.io/github/forks/Trinadh465/external_zlib_AOSP10_r33_CVE-2018-25032.svg)

 ## CVE-2018-25031
- Swagger UI before 4.1.3 could allow a remote attacker to conduct spoofing attacks.
+ Swagger UI 4.1.2 and earlier could allow a remote attacker to conduct spoofing attacks.
 By persuading a victim to open a crafted URL, an attacker could exploit this vulnerability to display remote OpenAPI definitions.
+Note: This was originally claimed to be resolved in 4.1.3.
+However, third parties have indicated this is not resolved in 4.1.3 and even occurs in that version and possibly others.